There are sunsets. And then there are sunsets from the top of hills and mountains. Specifically, from the Phu Si Hill in Luang Prabang, Laos.

-Then, as the sun turns from a bright white spot to a golden orange ball, the mood perceptibly changes.
-If you are shooting a video, it would be then about two minutes till the sun drops below the hills.
-If you are taking photographs, then I suggest you take as many as you wish.
+As the sun turns from a bright white spot to a golden orange ball and the views in front turn into different shades of blue, the mood changes too.
+If you are shooting a video, about two minutes should suffice till it drops below the hills.
+If you are taking photographs, then I suggest you take as many as you want.
 You never know which is going the be the one.

 And just as quickly, immediately after the sun has set, the crowd starts to disperse.